opensecuritycontroller/community/testing/testcases/ds_testcases.md

 **Type:** Negative

 **Description:**
-User can delete an existing DS with Openstack.
+User can delete an existing DS.

 **Required Initial State:**
 OSC has VC, MC, DA and DS added but DA has not been bound with the Security Group.